Thrifty Outdoor Landscaping: Transform Your Yard with these 5 Cottage Style Projects

 I love the character of these stones along our house, and we hardly spent any money!
 Win win!

-Well I hope you enjoyed these thrifty outdoor cottage style DIY projects!
+Well I hope you enjoyed these thrifty outdoor cottage style DIY projects and backyard ideas!
 My hope is that they inspire you to get creative when you are updating your outdoor spaces.
-You don’t have to have a lot of money to make your backyard beautiful!
+You don’t have to have a lot of money to make your backyard beautiful and improve your lifestyle!
 Have you ever tried any of these projects?
 I’d love to know in the comments below! 🙂

 PIN IT FOR LATER…